 "DXM may be swallowed in its original form or may be mixed with soda for flavor, called 'robo-tripping' or 'skittling.'
 Users sometimes inject it.
 These medicines are often misused in combination with other drugs, such as alcohol and marijuana."

 Other slang terms for DXM include Dex, Robo, Syrup, Tripple-C, and Tussin.

 StopMedincineAbuse.org has a list of a few of the common OTC products that contain DXM.

 The site also features a “Prevention Teen Cough Medicine Abuse” brochure to help parents learn more about how the medicine is abused.

-People who misuse lopermide (a medicine used to treat diarrhea) will swallow large amounts of the drug.
-When misused or combined with other substances it can cause euphoria as well as stomach pain, constipation and more.
+People who misuse loperamide (a medicine used to treat diarrhea) will swallow large amounts of the drug.
+When misused or combined with other substances, it can cause stomach pain, constipation, and more.

-Users can become addicted to and overdose on products containing DXM and lopermide.
+Users can become addicted to and overdose on products containing DXM and loperamide.
 People who overdose often experience a slowness of breathing or their breathing will stop altogether.